Dog429436/math_parser/README.md

 3. Load the math_parser.c source and header files in your IDE.

 4. Build and run the program using your IDE's functionality.

+## Usage
+Once the Math Parser is running, you can input mathematical expressions directly.
+For example:
+Input: 3 + 5 * (2 - 8) Output: -27

+Input: (10 + 2) * 3 Output: 36

+## What's Next
+The Math Parser is just the beginning!
+Here are some exciting features planned for future development:

+- **File Scanning**: Enable the parser to read mathematical expressions from a file.
+This will allow users to input multiple expressions at once, making it easier to handle larger calculations or batch processing.

+- **Print Options**: Implement functionality to format and print results in a more user-friendly way.
+This could include options for printing expressions with proper notation or saving outputs to a file for easy sharing.

+- **Error Handling Enhancements**: Improve error detection and user feedback for invalid inputs, helping users understand what went wrong and how to fix it.

+- **Extended Functionality**: Consider adding support for more advanced mathematical functions, such as trigonometric functions, exponentiation, and logarithms.

+- **Graphical User Interface (GUI)**: Explore the possibility of creating a GUI for the Math Parser to enhance user experience and accessibility.